Window Curtains & Drapery Hardware Rods

 Bring timeless elegance to any space and décor with our glistening best curtain rods for curtains.
-Featuring extendable telescopic design for rod adjustment, our sleek and versatile silver curtain rods with glass finials are easy to install with included hardware.
+Featuring extendable telescopic design for rod adjustment, our versatile silver curtain rods with glass finials are easy to install with included hardware.

 Frequently Asked Questions:

 1. Should drapery rod match window hardware ?

 Ans: It is unnecessary to have a matching drapery rod and window hardware, but sometimes it depends on the decoration and theme of the room.
 Curtain rods can be matched with fabric.
 Heavy drapes can be adjusted on large bars whereas light fabric like silk can be used on light-weight, thinner bars.

 Always try to select the right size of drapery hardware.
 Thin curtain rods are intended for lightweight curtain materials only and might easily bend if heavyweight drapes are used.